NVIDIA-Omniverse/ANARI-USD/README.md

 - Volumes
     - `color/opacity.position` parameters
 - Materials:
-    - setting a parameter to an attribute string will only produce valid output if the parameter value and connected attribute array type are an exact match
+    - Setting a parameter to an attribute string will only produce valid output if the parameter value and connected attribute array type are an exact match, unless:
+        - A float4/float3 attribute is bound to a float3/color input.
     - any world-space attribute as parameter argument
-    - the fourth channel of `color` will be ignored (only the `opacity` parameter is used for opacity)
 - Samplers:
-    - setting `inAttribute` will only produce valid output if the parameter value and connected attribute array type are an exact match
+    - setting `inAttribute` will only produce valid output if the parameter value type and connected attribute array type are an exact match
     - any world-space attribute as parameter argument
     - the `<in/out>Transform` parameters
     - anything other than 8-bit-per-component `image` data